 We are investing significant focus and efforts into the preliminary design phase to mature the technology through extensive testing and prototyping.
-We have recently performed a rigorous PDR and, with completion of our review of the PDR results, expect to release design data to our aerospace supply chain, starting in the second quarter of 2022.
-The PDR consisted of a series of technical reviews to assess whether the aircraft architecture would meet airworthiness requirements, deliver the performance requirements assumed in the business case and be produced at the appropriate quality levels.
-Completion of the PDR now gives the green light for engineering to finalize detailed designs and for procurement to ramp up supplier contracting.
+We opened a rigorous PDR in the fourth quarter of 2021 and, upon completion of our review of the PDR results, expect to release design data to our aerospace supply chain, starting in the second quarter of 2022.
+The PDR consists of a series of technical reviews to assess whether the aircraft architecture will meet airworthiness requirements, deliver the performance requirements assumed in the business case and be produced at the appropriate quality levels.
+Completion of the PDR gives the green light for engineering to finalize detailed designs and for procurement to ramp up supplier contracting.
 We plan to leverage our supply chain's capabilities both for the development program and to facilitate a rapid transition into volume production once we have received Type Certification.
 We are also working to confirm the airworthiness demonstration requirements to be agreed with the EASA and FAA regulators, which will help us to de-risk our program up-front.